dkessner/APCS_2022-23/APCS/doc/study_advice.md

   must immerse yourself if possible.
 A little practice every day will give you better results than a long practice one day a week.

-- You must make mistakes (and you must learn from them).
+- Give yourself space to make mistakes (and time to learn from them).
   Remember: in order to become an expert, you must make all the mistakes that everyone else has made, and more.

 ## Weekly schedule